 Editor’s note: This article gives definitions of an intranet and an extranet, explains the key difference between intranets and extranets, and outlines the benefits of using them in your company.
 Don’t hesitate to consider ScienceSoft’s web portal development services if your business needs to get equipped with an intranet or an extranet.

 In 2020, the percentage of companies switching to remote work has drastically increased.
 This makes businesses turn to implementing intranets and extranets to organize collaboration among employees, as well as with customers and partners.
-For example, 70% of companies consider an intranet valuable or very valuable to their employees, while extranets are widely used among the B2B community.
+For example, according to VMR, intranet software market was valued at 12.79 billion in 2019 and is expected to reach 36.89 billion by 2027, growing at a GAGR of 14.11% from 2020 to 2027.

 According to Gartner, an intranet uses techniques similar to the internet, but it can be accessed only by a company’s employees.
 Intranets offer features to address internal communication and collaboration, project and task management.
 For example, in an intranet, employees can track the latest project updates and important business news.